 As I was planning my trip out to the Berkshires to visit the Merwin House, I did a few google searches on other activities we could do over the weekend and one name kept coming up: Naumkeag.
-Not a word, or name, I had seen or heard before – but it quickly got added to my itinerary as I researched further – and it was a highlight of the weekend for sure!
+Not a word or name that I had seen or heard before – but it quickly got added to my itinerary as I researched further – and it was a highlight of the weekend for sure!

 - As I mentioned in my post about the Merwin House, in the late 1800’s the Berkshires became a very popular destination for New York City’s elite & wealthy.
 Train service ran directly from Grand Central Station to Stockbridge, and so transformed the rural area into a bit of a playground for the wealthy (similar to the Newport Mansion “cottages”, such as The Elms!).
 As more “cottages” were built, there became criteria a home had to meet in order to be considered a “Berskshire Cottage” which included a minimum of 30 rooms, and Naumkeag would more than meet that goal.